Paying Your Rent

 Further information about universal credit

-Whichever way you make your payments you must use your ten-digit unique payment reference number, which you'll find on your quarterly rent statement or any rent letters we've sent you.
+Whichever way you make your payments you must use your ten-digit unique payment reference number.
+You will find it on your quarterly rent statement or any rent letters we've sent you.
 Contact us if you don’t know your reference number.